UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 ######The SO Tag

-extracts the full name of the publication
+extracts the full name of the publication and normalizes it to uppercase

 ###### Parameters